 Is your decision making process working?
 Do systems and process support your team members to be high-performing or are you sticking to traditional leadership styles?

 Among the five inner voices, my favourite is the Agilist because it embodies the principles of agile leadership so well.
 If there's a necessary change, make it happen because being obsolete and irrelevant cannot be a choice right now.

-a good leader today and a great leader tomorrow.
+With our proven method, you too, can be a good leader today and a great leader tomorrow.